 (h) A center shall develop a performance evaluation process and complete an annual performance evaluation for each employee.

-(i) A center shall maintain a personnel file for each staff member; personnel files must contain
+(i) A center shall maintain a personnel file for each staff member.
+A personnel file must contain

 (1) the employee's employment application and resume, including contact information and employment history;